RockefellerArchiveCenter/processing-manual/processing.md

 The Collections Management team can assist with:

-- Ordering, or confirmation of on-site availability, RAC-preferred containers.
+- Ordering, or confirmation of on-site availability, of RAC-preferred containers.

 - Identifying box-types that may already be assigned container profiles in the RAC collections management system.